benmarwick/ESmisc/README.md

 devtools::install_github("benmarwick/words2number")
 ```

-This is a fork of [verajosemanuel/ESmisc](https://github.com/verajosemanuel/ESmisc), which is for Spanish numbers.
+This is a thin fork of [verajosemanuel/ESmisc](https://github.com/verajosemanuel/ESmisc), which is for Spanish numbers.
 I've just changed the Spanish to English.

 ### to_number() ###

 **to_number()** is a quick & dirty function to translate spanish spelled quantities into their numerical counterparts.
 Given a numerical quantity spelled in English, **to_number** translates it to integer.

 ### Requirements:
 - magrittr must be installed.